 A deacon’s ministry evolves in response to the specific needs of the Church and his God-given talents.
 There are three dimensions of diaconal service: Ministry of Service, Ministry of the Word of God, and Ministry of Liturgy.

 The deacon reaches out to the poor, the sick, the elderly, the divorced, the imprisoned and others in order to first address their HUMAN needs.
 He does charitable, administrative and welfare work in the name of the Church.
 He organizes, leads, animates and supports the many ministries of the Church.
 He assists in marriage and baptismal preparation as well as being involved in social ministries at every level.

 Having thus been identified in the role of servant, he may then become more effectively a liturgical minister to proclaim the Gospel and preach, to assist at the Eucharist, celebrate Eucharistic devotions, to baptize and witness marriages, to administer sacramentals and to bury the dead.
 In all that they do, deacons act as servants of the church.

 Private pages for the Deacons of the Diocese of Norwich

 To access these pages you must register the email address you use for the Deacon mailing list with Google.
-If you do not login to Google with this mailing address or do not have an email address registered with Google this link will display a 404 Page Not Found message.
+BEFORE you click on the Deacon Pages link, go to google.com in your browser and in the upper right corner, sign into the google account that is registered with the deacon website.
+If you create a new google account or change accounts, please email me so that I can add your new google account email to the registered list of peole aith access.
+If you do not login to Google with your registered mailing address or do not have an email address registered with Google this link will display a 404 Page Not Found message.